Jocko2121/app.PromptGen/docs/Plan-Phase4.md

 # Project Plan: Phase 4

+## Working Agreement
+- **Approval:**
+  - Critical - The AI assistant will not write or modify any code without explicit user approval.
+- **Clarification:**
+  - If the user asks a question or makes a comment after a proposal has been made, the assistant will answer the question and then *must* ask for approval again before proceeding to code.
+Answering a question does not imply approval to code.
+- **Proposal:**
+  - Before seeking approval, the assistant will provide a concise summary of the proposed changes, including which files will be modified.
+- **Server**:
+  - The user will start and stop the server.
+You will request they do that on any code change that requires a server restart.
+- **Task Completion**:
+  - Upon completion of a code change or task the assistant will provide a concise summary of the completed changes, including which files were modified and write out a clear UI test procedure (if necessary) for the user to follow.

 ## **Notes**
 - This phase focuses on fixing the core Database Components functionality - the heart of the snippet organization tool
 - Priority is making database read/write operations and cross-tab re-rendering work properly